kevinjosethomas/discord-bot-website-template/README.md

 # discord-bot-website-template
 An opensource discord bot website template that you can use to make your bot seem more professional!
+This is a part of the [opensource discord-resources repository](https://github.com/TrustedMercury/discord-resources)

 ## Tutorial
 1. Clone the repository on your local computer.